dgree03

 I've heard that processors have reached some sort of theoretical limit and I'm guessing that multiple cores is getting around this.
 But why aren't these chips at higher clock speeds?
 I really don't milti-task that much so I would be more interested in raw power rather then power in numbers.
 If the prices on the current processors drop I think I'd get the quad 3GHz rather then a 8 core 2.66GHz.
 But if they had a dual 6GHz that would be even better.;)

-wallpapers vampires. for a Vampire Wallpaper 6
+for a Vampire Wallpaper 6

-• for a Vampire Wallpaper 6
+Vampire Wallpaper

 Mar 25, 07:13 PM